Discarded Christmas trees will be collected in The Villages

 Lake County portion of The Villages

-For people that live in the Lake County portion of The Villages (not including Community Development District 11), live trees can be placed at the curb on their assigned yard waste day and must be in 4 feet in length and no more than 6 inches in diameter.
+For people that live in the Lake County portion of The Villages (not including Community Development District 11), live trees can be placed at the curb on their assigned yard waste day and must be no more than 4 feet in length and no more than 6 inches in diameter.
 To discard artificial trees, call Lake County Solid Waste to schedule a bulk pick-up at (352) 343-3776.

 Lady Lake portion of The Villages